-- Have a significantly greater difficulty in learning than the majority of children their age (Appendix 2 outlines the broad areas of need). - Have a disability which either prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools. - Are under five years old and would be likely to have such difficulties if special educational provision were not made for them.
+- Have a significantly greater difficulty in learning than the majority of children their age (Appendix 2 outlines the broad areas of need). - Have a disability which either prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or early years providers. - Are under five years old and would be likely to have such difficulties if special educational provision were not made for them.